Precious people in desperate need

 Why the crisis?

-Five years of brutal civil war in Syria, coupled with atrocities committed by ISIS across the Middle East, have created the greatest human tragedy in living memory.
+Syria’s nearly five years of brutal civil war – together with attacks from ISIS – has created the greatest human tragedy in living memory.

 - Almost 500,000 Syrian people have died